hashicorp/terraform-provider-google/website/docs/r/google_service_account_key.html.markdown

 The following attributes are exported in addition to the arguments listed above:

 * `fingerprint` - The MD5 public key fingerprint as specified in section 4 of RFC 4716.
-* `public_key` - the public key, base64 encoded
+* `public_key` - The public key, base64 encoded
-* `private_key` - the private key, base64 encoded.
+* `private_key` - The private key, base64 encoded.
 This is only populated
 when creating a new key, and when no `pgp_key` is provided
-* `encrypted_private_key` – the private key material, base 64 encoded and
+* `private_key_encrypted` – The private key material, base 64 encoded and
 encrypted with the given `pgp_key`.
 This is only populated when creating a new key and `pgp_key` is supplied
-* `encrypted_fingerprint` - The MD5 public key fingerprint for the encrypted
+* `private_key_fingerprint` - The MD5 public key fingerprint for the encrypted
 private key

-## Import

-Lightsail Key Pairs cannot be imported, because the private and public key are only available on initial creation.
+* `valid_after` - The key can be used after this timestamp.
+A timestamp in RFC3339 UTC "Zulu" format, accurate to nanoseconds.
+Example: "2014-10-02T15:01:23.045123456Z".

+* `valid_before` - The key can be used before this timestamp.
+A timestamp in RFC3339 UTC "Zulu" format, accurate to nanoseconds.
+Example: "2014-10-02T15:01:23.045123456Z".